• Life & Culture

 Avoid rehashing your resume: “I was in charge of managing current client accounts and re-engaging former clients.”

 Instead, extract those brief points in your resume and flesh them out with detail and context.
-Show how your experience makes you perfect for this new role.
+Show how your experience makes you perfect for this new role, and make sure that you link your experience to the ALT position for which you’re applying.

 Don’t close your letter with: “I look forward to speaking with you”.

-Seize this chance to reiterate your enthusiasm for the position: “National Hotel’s focus on guest experience and comfort has left an impression on me.
-I would love to work for an organization where every employee from CEO to housekeeper takes a personal interest in providing guests with a world-class experience.
+Seize this chance to reiterate your enthusiasm for the position: “Interac’s focus on delivering exceptional language lessons and fostering understanding between people of different cultures has left an impression on me.
+I would love to work for an organization that values diversity and the sharing of different cultures through language exchange.”

 Thank you for your time,